webplatform/docs/guides/Styling_lists_and_links/index.md

 ==== Faux underlines using border-bottom ====

-Many designers have observed that the default link underline is a bit thick, and cuts through descenders of lowercase type &mdash; that is, the line goes through the bottom of g, j, p, q and y:
+Many designers have observed that the default link underline is a bit thick, and cuts through descenders of lowercase type &mdash; that is, the line goes through the bottom of the letters g, j, p, q, and y:

 [[Image:pygmy-un.gif|The word pygmy showing the underline cutting through the text]]